SafeRL-Lab/Robust-Gymnasium/README.md

 Ensure you follow these steps to set up and test the environment properly.
 Adjust paths and versions as necessary based on your specific setup requirements.

-If you met some issues, please check the [existing solutions for the reported issues](https://github.com/SafeRL-Lab/Robust-Gymnasium/issues?q=is%3Aissue+is%3Aclosed), which could help you address your issue.

 ----------